techidaily/site-facebook/source/_posts/effortless-spot-sharing-on-facebook-chatrooms.md

 Close

  This is how you can easily share your live location or pin a random one easily.
-After sharing your location, make a habit of[deleting your Facebook location history](https://www.makeuseof.com/tag/view-delete-location-history-facebook/) so that Facebook won't be able to spy on you for too long.
+After sharing your location, make a habit of [deleting your Facebook location history](https://www.makeuseof.com/tag/view-delete-location-history-facebook/) so that Facebook won't be able to spy on you for too long.

 ## Share Live Location or Pin It Through Facebook Messenger